 Most of the brand’s data is publicly available on the internet.
 Hackers can pick up the information from and can reach your smart home.
 Or if the hacker is expert enough, he can break the security of your house by using his advanced skills.

-Outdated Firmware: Firmware is software that operates the IoT gadgets.
-Companies roll out new versions to release additional features and update their product’s security layer.
+Outdated Firmware: Firmware is software that operates IoT gadgets.
+Companies roll out recent versions to release additional features and update their product’s security layer.

 Hackers also got familiar with the security layers of older versions.
 So, always update the firmware of your smart home devices.

-Brand’s Data Leakage: Sometimes hackers do not target individual houses or devices they target the company’s server.
-Whenever they succeed in getting the company’s data, they got every individual who is using their product.
+Brand’s Data Leakage: Sometimes hackers do not target individual houses or devices, they target the company’s server.
+Whenever they get the company’s data, they got every individual who is using their product.

 Outdated Gadgets: See how smartphone companies updating their operating systems and launching new devices?
 It is because the older devices are now easy to hack into.

 While purchasing any smart home gadget, make sure you are buying only the latest one.